-The Florida Senate is comprised of 40 independently elected women and men of differing walks of life, family backgrounds, and communities of faith.
-These dedicated public servants share a commitment to the people of our state, the courage to boldly address the challenges of our day, and a passion for freedom and independence which has defined our nation, our state, and the institution of the Florida Senate since its inception.

-Like those elected to serve our state in the Senate, you too play an important role in the legislative process and help us build the legacy we hope to leave for the next generation of Floridians.
-We encourage you to stay involved by contacting your local Senator with suggestions, ideas, and feedback.
-Together, we can build on Florida's rich history and keep our state the best place to live, work, raise a family, and retire.
+My colleagues and I share a commitment to the people of our state, the courage to boldly address the challenges of our day, and a passion for freedom and independence which has defined our nation, our state, and the institution of the Florida Senate throughout our history.
+You also play an important role in the legislative process, and we encourage you to stay involved by contacting your local Senator with suggestions, ideas, and feedback.

-Thank you for the opportunity to serve you in the Florida Senate.
+Thank you again for visiting the Florida Senate.
 I look forward to seeing you around the Capitol.